Explore the nursing profession, from community nursing to emergency care, through a blend of academic excellence and

 UNB Saint John also offers nursing education to Registered Nurses.
 Required nursing courses expand upon RN education and experience with specific emphasis on evidence informed practice and development of leadership capacity.
 Learning opportunities will focus on individuals, families, and communities in multiple settings.

 For more information, please contact BNRN Program Advisor, Roberta Clark.

-UNB Saint John is now offering a bridge for Licensed Practical Nursing (LPN) graduates from the New Brunswick Community College system to transition into year three of the Bachelor of Nursing program at UNB Saint John.
+The Licensed Practical Nursing (LPN) bridging program allows LPN graduates from the New Brunswick Community College system to transition into year three of the Bachelor of Nursing program at UNB Saint John.

 Applicants must complete the following courses with no grade below C, and a minimum grade point average of 3.0:

 - NURS 2011 - Concepts for Professional Nursing Practice (3ch)